-The Whaley House: San Diego, California
+Whaley House: San Diego, California

 Built in 1856, the Whaley House was once home to the Whaley family, as well as a granary and San Diego’s first commercial theater.
 Today it is a California historic landmark and a must-see for ghost seekers.
-The ghost sightings at the Whaley House go way back; Thomas Whaley and his youngest daughter Lillian were both said to have frequently heard the steps of "Yankee Jim,” a man executed on the property before the house was built.
+The ghost sightings at the Whaley House go way back—Thomas Whaley and his youngest daughter Lillian were said to have frequently heard the steps of "Yankee Jim," who was a man executed on the property before the house was built.
 After the last member of the Whaley family died and the home was turned into a museum, three members of the Whaley family remained behind and frequently appear to guides and visitors.
 Even TV personality Regis Philbin reported seeing the ghost of Anna Whaley during his visit.

-Once you’ve had your fill of ghosts, Old Town San Diego is a great place to explore with restaurants, shopping and the Old Town San Diego State Historic Park.
+Once you’ve had your fill of ghosts, Old Town San Diego is a great place to explore with restaurants, shopping, and the Old Town San Diego State Historic Park.
 If you want to see it all, the city offers a two-hour trolley tour that will show you the sites while teaching you the history of the area.
-Stay at the Old Town Inn, conveniently located across the street from Old Town's transit center.Continue to 2 of 10 below.
+If you're looking for a place to stay, consider the Old Town Inn, which is conveniently located across the street from Old Town's transit center.

 Eastern State Penitentiary: Philadelphia, Pennsylvania

-Opened in 1829, Eastern State Penitentiary was the most expensive building in America and famous for its sprawling layout.
+Opened in 1829, Eastern State Penitentiary was the most expensive building in America at the time and famous for its sprawling layout.
 The first ghosts were reported by inmates and officers in the 1940s, and have been seen by historians and tourists ever since—dozens of paranormal investigation teams study the site each year working to capture evidence of ghosts.
 The 11-acre abandoned prison is now home to "Terror Behind the Walls," a small ghost-themed attraction that is designed to thrill.

 Avalon: Santa Catalina Island, California

-If you do choose to stay for a night or two, Catalina Island has tons of activities for every traveler.
-Try hiking the trail from the Catalina Conservancy up to the summit of Mt.
-Orizaba.
+If you choose to stay for a night or two, Catalina Island has tons of activities for every traveler.
+Try hiking the trail from the Catalina Conservancy up to the summit of Mount Orizaba.
 You’ll get to see the native plants in the conservancy and beautiful views of the whole island in one venture.
-For the less adventurous, there are multiple spas, beaches and shops that are a relaxing way to pass the time.Continue to 4 of 10 below.
+For the less adventurous, there are multiple spas, beaches, and shops that are a relaxing way to pass the time.